eighteeneightythree/docs-1.0/content/Prescribing of psychiatric medications.md

 ## Interaction
 Lithium is not metabolised and is excreted unchanged in the urine.
 There are no significant pharmacokinetic interactions, and the only likely pharmacodynamic interaction is the precipitation of serotonin syndrome.

 Any other medication that may impact on renal clearance such as NSAIDs, diuretics and RAAS modulators may increase the serum concentrations and cause toxicity.
-Lithium wasting by any cause may cause a sharp decline in serum concentration and lead to psychiatric decompensation.
+Lithium wasting by any cause may result in a sharp decline in serum concentration and lead to psychiatric decompensation.

 # On clozapine
 Another fantastic drug, this time new-age, but with the same shroud of nervousness.
 It carries a risk of myeloid failure (neutropenia or agranulocytosis) which, while uncommon (about 1%), is significantly dangerous to warrant concern.
-> [!info] While the risk of granulocytopenias falls significantly after the first year, the rick of constipation does not.
+> [!info] While the risk of granulocytopenias falls significantly after the first year, the risk of constipation does not.
 ## Other side effects:
 - Constipation
 - Sedation